-Uncertain global economic and financial market conditions, military actions against Ukraine and increasing tension with Russia could adversely affect the Group's business, results of operations, financial condition, liquidity and capital resources
+Uncertain global economic and financial market conditions could adversely affect the Group's business, results of operations, financial condition, liquidity and capital resources

 The global economic and financial market conditions have repeatedly undergone significant turmoil due to, among other factors, the ongoing sovereign debt issues in certain European countries, particularly certain eurozone Member States, the decision of the United Kingdom to withdraw from the European Union (commonly referred to as Brexit) and the continuous tensions between the United States and China regarding, for example, geopolitics and trade.
+Although the euro area economy grew in 2024, the emergence of political and economic problems in the major euro area economies, Germany and France in particular, dampened growth prospects.
+In addition, the US election result in November 2024 and the newly introduced U.S. tariff policies have increased uncertainty in global economic and financial market conditions, increased fears of a trade war and concerns about continued US support for Ukraine and raised expectations of increased cost pressures for European NATO members.